Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Introduction

-In this paper, to understand how information exchange in MAD fundamentally shapes the LLM reasoning ability, we focus on uncertainty quantification \cite{lakshminarayanan2017simple} of model's predictive responses under different debate turns and input contexts with math reasoning problems.
-As shown in Fig. \ref{fig:intro-entropy}, the accuracy rapidly increases and saturates as the debate progresses, accompanied by a significant increase in token entropy, which indicates remarkable changes in model uncertainty.
-Specifically, we employ epistemic uncertainty to quantify the robustness of an agent's solution concepts beliefs about problems, and aleatoric uncertainty to capture the inherent decoding noise of the reasoning paths.
-In particular, we remove the final aggregation stage of MAD such as majority voting \cite{du2023improving} or weighted voting \cite{chen2024reconcile} to focus purely on the belief evolution of individual agents.
-This framework allows us to move beyond simple accuracy metrics and rigorously characterize the dynamics of information flow—particularly within heterogeneous agent setups—by analyzing the drift of probability distributions and entropy shifts throughout the debate trajectory.
+In this paper, to understand how information exchange among agents fundamentally shapes reasoning behavior in MAD, we focus on uncertainty quantification \cite{lakshminarayanan2017simple} of model predictive responses across debate turns and input contexts in math reasoning problems.
+As shown in Fig.~\ref{fig:intro-entropy}, accuracy rapidly increases and saturates as the debate progresses, accompanied by a noticeable increase in token entropy.
+This counterintuitive pattern suggests that debate induces non-trivial changes in model uncertainty.
+While token entropy provides an initial symptom of debate-induced instability, it does not distinguish whether uncertainty arises from disagreement across agents or instability within each agent's own responses.
+Motivated by this, we study MAD through a Bayesian uncertainty perspective and instantiate it with answer-level predictive distributions, where epistemic uncertainty captures cross-agent disagreement and the potential for information gain, while aleatoric uncertainty captures within-agent response instability introduced during reasoning.